Age of Consent (film): Production

-Artwork by John Coburn was used in the “New York gallery” scene, while paintings and sketches by Paul Delprat were used in the Dunk Island scenes.
+Artwork by John Coburn was used in the "New York gallery" scene, while paintings and sketches by Paul Delprat were used in the Dunk Island scenes.

 James Mason met his future wife Clarissa Kaye on this film; she played the part of Meg, Bradley's ex-girlfriend in Australia.
 Their scene together was filmed in bed, and Kaye, who was recovering from pneumonia, had a temperature of 103 F. After the filming, Mason began corresponding with Kaye, and the two were married in 1971, and remained so until Mason's death in 1984.
 She was sometimes referred to as Clarissa Kaye-Mason.

 Filming began in March 1968 in Albion Park racecourse and elsewhere in Brisbane, with location filming on Dunk Island and Purtaboi Island on the Great Barrier Reef off the coast of Queensland, and interiors shot at Ajax Film Centre in the Eastern Suburbs of Sydney.

 Underwater moving picture photography was undertaken by Ron and Valerie Taylor as their first work for a feature film.

+Soundtrack

+Australian composer Peter Sculthorpe's score was cut from the original release by Columbia executives who found it too unconventional.
+A new score was done by British composer Stanley Myers.

 Censorship

 Although Age of Consent was released without cuts in Australia, and passed the British Board of Film Classification without any demands for cuts, the distributor, Columbia Pictures, decided to cut the opening bedroom scene between James Mason and Clarissa Kaye, and also some of Mirren's nude scenes, thus shortening the film from 106 to 98 minutes before it was released to the UK and US audiences.
 The Columbia executives also disliked Peter Sculthorpe's original score, so it was replaced with one by Stanley Myers.
 The original Sculthorpe score was reinstated when the film was restored in 2005.
+Despite the nudity from Helen Mirren, the film was shown intact in the UK with an “A” certificate, the equivalent of a modern “PG”, i.e. suitable for all but some scenes unsuitable for younger audiences.

 Reception

 Box office

 Age of Consent was a huge success in Australia, where it received generally favourable reviews, and drew sizeable audiences; it ran continuously for seven months at Sydney's Rapallo.
 The film took AUD 981,000 at the box office in Australia, which was equivalent to AUD 9,711,900 in 2009.
 It was the 13th most popular film in Australia in 1969.
+Filmink argued "I'm not sure audiences came for Mason, fine an actor as he was – it was more the scenery, and the racy subject matter, and a dozen other stars could have played that part as effectively."